realtimwrenn/mass/the-way-of-light-beyond-the-cross-booklet.md

 ## Final Prayer

 Father, so great is your love for us that you call us your children.
 Even more, you sent Jesus to show us how to live, he who is the Way the Truth and the Life.
-Bless us now with the gift of the Holy Spirit that we might pray with conviction; “Come Lord Jesus!”
+Bless us now with the gift of the Holy Spirit that we might pray with conviction; "Come Lord Jesus!"
 Help us to know him better and to share our experience of him with others as we prepare for and cross the threshold into the third millennium.
 We make our prayer through Christ our Lord.
 Amen.